catb0x/Roblox-Shaders-Guide/README.md

 ### Error: "A supported game is required to use this feature"

 1. **Make sure Bloxstrap is installing Roblox as `eurotrucks2.exe` instead of `RobloxPlayerBeta.exe`**
+2. Restart, update Roblox, update your Drivers, reinstall GeForce Experience, or/and reinstall drivers and repeat steps 1 to 5

+### Game Filter menu doesn't open

-2. Disable and enable the overlay, restart, update Roblox, update your Drivers, reinstall GeForce Experience, or reinstall drivers and repeat steps 1 to 5
+1. Disable and enable the overlay or/and restart.
+If that doesn't work, update your Drivers, reinstall GeForce Experience, or/and reinstall drivers and repeat steps 1 to 5

 ### SSR breaks in fullscreen mode